Tanja V.E. Kral, PhD

 - BS, University of Applied Sciences, Münster, Germany, 1998

-Dr. Kral’s research focuses on studying protective factors within families for mitigating behavioral and socioeconomic risk factors for obesity development in predominantly minority children from low-resource environments.
-She discusses racial and ethnic disparities in adult and pediatric obesity in the United States in a nutrition science course she teaches at Penn Nursing.
-As part of this academically based community service (ABCS) course, undergraduate and graduate students engage with elementary and high school students in the West Philadelphia community to promote healthy nutrition and physical activity in youth.
+Dr. Kral’s research focuses on studying protective factors within families and related to energy balance behaviors for mitigating high genetic and behavioral risk for obesity development in predominantly minority children from low-resource environments.
+She discusses racial and ethnic disparities in adult and pediatric obesity in the United States in an obesity course (NURS 6760 Obesity and Health) she currently teaches at Penn Nursing.
+For many years, Dr. Kral also served as the course director for an academically based community service (ABCS) course (NURS 3130/5130 Obesity and Society) at Penn Nursing, which engages undergraduate and graduate students with elementary and high school students in the West Philadelphia community to promote healthy nutrition and physical activity in youth.

 When studying eating behaviors and weight trajectories in children and their families, Dr. Kral currently focuses on environment (e.g., home food environment and parental feeding practices);genetics (e.g., family history of obesity); economics (e.g., food insecurity and financial incentives); and meal characteristics (e.g., portion size and energy density).
 With NIH funding, she is studying the impact of short-term appetite and intake regulation on longer-term energy intake control and weight development in a cohort of ethnically diverse normal-weight and obese boys and girls with different familial predispositions to obesity.
 Most recently, Dr. Kral studied the effects of breakfast composition on hunger, fullness, and intake at subsequent meals in 40 children, aged 8 to 10.
 The study resulted in some international media coverage about how protein-rich foods eaten for breakfast kept children full longer than grain-based foods, and helped reduce calorie intake at lunch.